JanardhanVarikuti/Kafka-Using-SpringBoot/README.md

     Step4> Transfer the .jar to any folder location on the weblogic 12c server

-    Step5> Execute the following command :
-           java -jar <name of your jar>.jar
+    Step5> Execute the following command from the folder location where the .jar is copied : java -jar <name of your jar>.jar

     Step6> Execute the "kafka console producer" from the kafka installed server